- Uptime: 99.87%

-For starters, the promise is backed by absolutely no explanation what will happen whenever the uptime drops below 99.9%.
+For starters, the promise is backed by absolutely no explanation of what will happen whenever the uptime drops below 99.9%.
 There isn’t a single word whether you can report a downtime, to whom, how GreenGeeks will verify it, and whether you’d be entitled to any reimbursement in case your site stays offline for too long.

 Additionally, the host specifies that becoming a victim of a DDoS attack doesn’t qualify as a breach of the uptime service-level agreement.

 I will let you decide whether this is fair but want to underline that the security of the hosting environment lies squarely with the host.